Sergey Naryshkin: Municipal and Oblast political staffer (1992-2004)

 From 1992 until 1995, he worked in the Committee for Economy and Finance of Saint Petersburg Mayor Office.
-After he left, he became the chief of the external investment department of Promstroybank—a position he would hold until 1997.
+After he left, he became the chief of the external investment department of Promstroybank, a position he would hold until 1997.
 From 1997 until 1998, Naryshkin led the Investment Department of the Leningrad Oblast government.
 From 1998 until 2004, he was the Chairman of the Committee for External Economic and International Relations of the government of Leningrad Oblast.

 Deputy Prime Minister (External affairs) and siloviki (2004-2008)

 In early 2004, he was a deputy head of the economic department of the Russian presidential administration.
 From March through September 2004, Naryshkin was a deputy chief of staff of the Russian government.

 Since 2004, he has been a member of the board of directors of Sovkomflot and a deputy chairman of the board of directors of Rosneft.
-Since 31 August 2004, Naryshkin has also been Chairman of the Board of Directors of Channel One of the Russian television.
+Since 31 August 2004, Naryshkin has also been Chairman of the Board of Directors of the state-owned television channel Channel One.

 Since 13 September 2004, he has been a Minister, Chief of Staff of the Government of Russia.
 On 15 February 2007, President Vladimir Putin announced that Naryshkin had been appointed Deputy Prime Minister of Russia for external economic activity, focusing on collaboration with the Commonwealth of Independent States.

 Presidential Chieftain (2008-2011)

 In May 2008, Naryshkin was appointed chief of the Presidential Administration of Russia.

-In May 2009, President Dmitry Medvedev appointed him chairman of the Historical Truth Commission.
+In May 2009, President Dmitry Medvedev appointed him chairman of the Historical Truth Commission, which was active until February 2012.